Boifuba/bananas/README.md

 <p align="center">
   <img src="https://github.com/Boifuba/bananas/blob/master/media/img/banana.png" width="100" />
 </p>

 # Yes!
-We Have Bananas!
+We have Bananas!

 This module adds some minor functionality to Gurps Game Aid.
 These are things I always use in my games and I sincerely hope you enjoy them.